whatever is true

 Whatever is Pure

 Let’s move on to the word “pure.”
 This might elicit thoughts of sexual purity, but the connotation is so much bigger.
 It’s about being uncontaminated and without evil.
-You might tend to apply it to not doing bad things or thinking any bad thoughts, but it also extends to not keeping bad company (1Corinthians 15:33 says bad company corrupts good character) and not being yoked to an unbeliever and not participating in the sins of others.
+You might tend to apply it to not doing bad things or thinking any bad thoughts, but it also extends to not keeping bad company (1 Corinthians 15:33 says bad company corrupts good character - get my 40+ tactics that people with bad character use) and not being yoked to an unbeliever and not participating in the sins of others.
 Those things corrupt your purity.
-And they can be difficult to implement - especially if you are close to someone with bad character.
+And avoiding them can be difficult - especially if you are close to someone with bad character.

 Whatever is Lovely